 '''

-UniFrac(physeq, weighted=FALSE, normalized=TRUE,
+UniFrac(physeq, weighted=FALSE, normalized=TRUE, parallel=FALSE, fast=TRUE)

-parallel=FALSE, fast=TRUE)
+S4 method for signature 'phyloseq'

+UniFrac(physeq, weighted = FALSE, normalized = TRUE,

+parallel = FALSE, fast = TRUE)

 '''

-physeq (Required). phyloseq-class, containing at minimum a phylogenetic tree (phylo-class) and contingency table (otu_table-class).
-See examples below for coercions that might be necessary. weighted (Optional).
+(Required). phyloseq-class, containing at minimum a phylogenetic tree (phylo-class) physeq and contingency table (otu_table-class).
+See examples below for coercions that might be necessary.

+weighted

+(Optional).
 Logical.
 Should use weighted-UniFrac calculation?
-Weighted- UniFrac takes into account the relative abundance of species/taxa shared be- tween samples, whereas unweighted-UniFrac only considers presence/absence.
+Weighted-UniFrac takes into account the relative abundance of species/taxa shared between samples, whereas unweighted-UniFrac only considers presence/absence.
 Default is FALSE, meaning the unweighted-UniFrac distance is calculated for all pairs of samples.

+UniFrac 121

 normalized (Optional).
 Logical.
 Should the output be normalized such that values range from 0 to 1 independent of branch length values?
 Default is TRUE.
-Note that (unweighted) UniFrac is always normalized by total branch-length, and so this value is ignored when weighted == FALSE. parallel (Optional).
+Note that (unweighted) UniFrac is always normalized by total branch-length, and so this value is ignored when weighted == FALSE.

+parallel (Optional).
 Logical.
 Should execute calculation in parallel, using multiple CPU cores simultaneously?
 This can dramatically hasten the computation time for this function.
 However, it also requires that the user has registered a parallel "backend" prior to calling this function.
 Default is FALSE.
-If FALSE, UniFrac will register a serial backend so that foreach::%dopar% does not throw a warning. fast (Optional).
+If FALSE, UniFrac will register a serial backend so that foreach::%dopar% does not throw a warning.

+fast (Optional).
 Logical.
-Do you want to use the "Fast UniFrac" algorithm?
+DEPRECATED.
+Do you want to use the "Fast UniFrac"

+algorithm?
 Implemented natively in the phyloseq-package.
-This is the default and the recommended option.
+TRUE is now the only supported option.
 There should be no difference in the output between the two algorithms.
-Moreover, the original UniFrac algorithm only outperforms this implementation of fast-UniFrac if the datasets are so small (approximated by the value of ntaxa(physeq) $$ nsamples(physeq)) that the difference in time is inconsequential (less than 1 second).
-In practice it does not appear that this parameter should ever be set to FALSE, but the option is nevertheless included in the package for comparisons and instructional purposes.
+Moreover, the original UniFrac algorithm only outperforms this implementation of fast-UniFrac if the datasets are so small (approximated by the value of ntaxa(physeq) nsamples(physeq)) that the difference in time is inconsequential (less than 1 second).
+In practice it does not appear that this parameter should have ever been set to FALSE, and therefore the original UniFrac implementation perhaps never should have been supported here.
+For legacy code support the option is now deprecated here (the implementation was an internal function, anyway) and the fast option will remain for one release cycle before being removed completely in order to avoid causing unsupportedargument errors.